tinganho/balanced-storage/README.md

     }
 ```

 Now, if we consider our while loop, looping infinite of time.
 Given infinite amount of time, we can derive that what eventually gets added to our storage must eventually be deleted.
+This is derived by *Murphys Law*, whatever can happen, will happen.
 So we have ensured that there is certain death for our added reources.

 ![Loop Path of an Object](https://raw.githubusercontent.com/tinganho/balanced-storage/master/LoopPath%402x.png)